dboini2/root_samples/README.md

 # ROOT_Samples
-sample code for the execution of ROOT, a framework from www.root.cern ,a framework for the analysis of data in physics.
+sample code for the execution of ROOT, a framework from root.cern ,a framework for the analysis of data in physics.